near/pagoda-relayer-rs/README.md

 5. Test the endpoints.
 See [API Spec](#api_spec)

 ## Cloud Deployment

+Terraform scripts are located in this repo: https://github.com/near/terraform-near-relayer

 The Relayer is best deployed in a serverless environment, such as AWS Lambda or GCP Cloud Run, to optimally manage automatic scalability and optimize cost.

 Alternatively, the relayer can be deployed on a VM instance if the expected traffic to the relayer (and thus the CPU, RAM requirements) is well known ahead of time.